ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ciso-workshop-module-5.md

 localization_priority: Normal
 ms.collection:
 - M365-security-compliance
-description: "Learn more about security principles, established best practices, and emerging best practices for modernizing your organization."
+description: "Learn more about security principles and recommendations for modernizing security in your organization."
 ---

 # CISO Workshop Module 5 – Information Protection